KittehOrg/KittehIRCClientLib/docs/advanced/tls.md

 The exception may say something like `NotAfter: Mon Jun 10 08:15:43 EDT 2019` which means the certificate was only valid until that point in time.
 You should let the admins of that IRC server know of their mistake.
-In the mean time, you could work around it by connecting using the `InsecureTrustManagerFactory`.
+In the mean time, you could work around it by having your trust manager allow it.
 If writing a client, you could prompt the user to decide if they want to make this technically risky decision.

 #### Self-signed certificate